 Massage guns have grown increasingly popular over the past few years.
 The trend started as companies like Theragun and Hyperice popularized personal percussive massage guns.
 Since then, hundreds of companies have released their own variations of massage guns.
 What started out as an industry with only a few, expensive options, is now a booming industry with hundreds of options that vary in price and quality.

-We have already reviewed a handful of massage guns, including the Opove M3 and the Reathlete DEEP4S.
+We have already reviewed a handful of massage guns, including the Opove M3, the Reathlete DEEP4S, and truMedic Massage Gun.
 In this article, we are going to look at the Hydragun massage gun.
 How does this massage gun compare to the alternatives and is it worth paying for?
 Keep reading our Hydragun review to find out!

 About the Company Behind Hydragun